OWASP/www-project-proactive-controls/docs/the-top-10/c2-crypto.md

 ### Classify data types in your application

 It’s critical to classify data in your system and determine which level of sensitivity each piece of data belongs to.
 Each data category can then be mapped to protection rules necessary for each level of sensitivity.
-For example, public marketing information that is not sensitive may be categorized as public data which is ok to place on the public website.
+For example, public marketing information that is not sensitive may be categorized as public data which is okay to place on the public website.
 Credit card numbers may be classified as private user data which will need to be encrypted while stored, processed or in transit.

 Data classification can also be mandated by legislation, e.g., GDPR when serving users within the European Union.